Spaghetti-Dojo/kensaku/docs/control-option.md

 not consumed within any of the _Base_ or _Composite_ components of the project, it is there to permit the third parties to customize the UI.

-The `extra` property is of type `EntitiesSearch.Record`; it can hold a heterogeneous set of properties, we do not check against values or types, this is up to the consumer.
+The `extra` property is of type `Kensaku.Record`; it can hold a heterogeneous set of properties, we do not check against values or types, this is up to the consumer.

 ## About the Value